TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/visual-basic/how-to-implement-the-solution.md

-At any rate, let’s dive right into Hello World in Visual Basic .NET:
+At any rate, letâ€™s dive right into Hello World in Visual Basic .NET:

 ```vb
 Public Module HelloWorld